Spintronics: Theory

+Device types

-Spintronic-logic devices
+Spintronic-logic

 Non-volatile spin-logic devices to enable scaling are being extensively studied.
 Spin-transfer, torque-based logic devices that use spins and magnets for information processing have been proposed.
 These devices are part of the ITRS exploratory road map.
 Logic-in memory applications are already in the development stage.
 A 2017 review article can be found in Materials Today.